Vaishnavi-Markunde/SignSearch/README.md

 - Position yourself in front of the camera so that your hands are clearly visible.
 - Make a hand gesture corresponding to the letter or word you want to search for.
 For example, to search for the word "cat", you might make a "C" hand gesture , then "A" hand gesture and "T" with an time period of 2 seconds per gesture.
 - Press 'S' once the desired word is visible on the screen ,the application will recognize your hand gestures and send a search request to the Google Search API.
--The search results will be displayed on the screen for you to browse.
+- The search results will be displayed on the screen for you to browse.

 <br>
 <br>

 ## Technology Used
 The Sign Language Search application is built using a combination of the following technologies:

 - Computer vision: To recognize and interpret the user's hand gestures